jlmelville/uwot/README.md

 here), versus about 66 seconds in `uwot`.
 I think the difference here is due to the `pow` operations in the gradient.
-Comparing with a modified version of the Python UMAP to use the t-UMAP gradient (see the "Other Methods" section below), which doesn't use any `pow` operatons, `uwot` is now faster: Python t-UMAP optimization takes 32 seconds, while `uwot` t-UMAP optimization only takes 18 seconds.
+Comparing with a modified version of the Python UMAP to use the t-UMAP gradient (see the "Other Methods" section below), which doesn't use any `pow` operations, `uwot` is now faster: Python t-UMAP optimization takes 32 seconds, while `uwot` t-UMAP optimization only takes 18 seconds.